r-Yayap/MultiplePDF-Areas2Excel/README.md

     (4) Draw Rectangles by doing a _Click-drag _motion.
 This rectangles are the ones that will be extracted.

-    (5) Press Extract button. **optional: check the 'Include Subfolders?' if you want to include the PDFs in the subfolders
+    (5) Press Extract button.

 ## Notes

+- Check the 'Include Subfolders?' if you want to include the PDFs in the subfolders
 - The "**PDF DWG list**" button lists the PDF and DWG in a directory and checks the filenames of both type to see if a PDF's filename has an exact filename of a DWG.
 (Output is in excel)

 - Coordinates are edittable, double click the table beside the Extract button to edit it.